phetsims/vector-addition/doc/implementation-notes.md

 ### Scenes

-A scene consists of a graph and its vector set(s).
+A scene consists of a scene and its vector set(s).
 In this sim, there is no "scene" model element, and scenes are managed solely by the view.
 [SceneNode](https://github.com/phetsims/vector-addition/blob/main/js/common/view/SceneNode.ts)
 is the base class.
-In the _Explore 1D_ screen, there are 2 scenes, corresponding to the horizontal and vertical graph orientations.
+In the _Explore 1D_ screen, there are 2 scenes, corresponding to the horizontal and vertical scene orientations.
 In the other screens, there are 2 scenes, corresponding to the Cartesian and Polar snap modes.
 Switch between scenes using the radio buttons that are located at the bottom-right of the ScreenView.